-1. Max. knots: This defines the maximum airspeed that can entered as a Target value or generated as an Actual value.
-Typically this is set to the maximum airspeed that the UUT can tolerate.
+1. Max. knots : This defines the maximum airspeed that can entered as a Target value or generated as an Actual value.
+Typically this is set to the maximum airspeed that the instruments on the aircraft can tolerate.
 The maximum value for this limit is 1100 and the minimum is 0.
-A typical setting for this limit is 500.0
+A typical setting for this limit is 450.0

-- 2. Min. knots: This limits is usually negative and it defines the maximum "Negative Qc" that the airspeed instruments (UUT) can tolerate.
+2. Min. knots : This limits is usually negative and it defines the maximum "Negative Qc" that the airspeed instruments on the aircraft can tolerate.
 In most cases it should be set to about "-200.0" since almost all airspeed indicators can tolerate at least that much negative Qc.
 Setting it any closer to "0.0" may cause the limit to be tripped very frequently.
-The maximum value for this limit is 0 and the minimum is -900. - 3.
-Max.
-Mach: This limit is usually set to the maximum allowable Mach number that the UUT can tolerate.
-The maximum value for this limit is 5.0 and the minimum is 0.1 A typical setting for this limit is 1.0. - 4.
-Max.
-Feet: This limit is usually set to the maximum altitude that the UUT can tolerate.
+The maximum value for this limit is 0 and the minimum is -900.

+3. Max.
+Mach : This limit is usually set to the maximum allowable Mach number that the aircraft can tolerate.
+The maximum value for this limit is 5.0 and the minimum is 0.1 A typical setting for this limit is 1.0.

+4. Max.
+Feet : This limit is usually set to the maximum altitude that the aircraft instruments can tolerate.
 The maximum value is 80,000 and the minimum is 0.
-A typical setting for this limit is 50,000. - 5.
-Min.
-Feet : This limit is usually set to the minimum altitude that the UUT can tolerate.
+A typical setting for this limit is 55,000.

+5. Min.
+Feet : This limit is usually set to the minimum altitude that the aircraft instruments can tolerate.
 It is usually a negative number.
 The maximum value for this limit is 80,000 and the minimum is -16,000.
-A typical setting for this limit is -2000. - 6.
-Max.
-Ft/min: This limit is usually set to the maximum rate of climb that the UUT can tolerate.
+A typical setting for this limit is -2000.

+6. Max.
+Ft/min : This limit is usually set to the maximum rate of climb that the aircraft instruments can tolerate.
+It is usually limited to the maximum indication on the Vertical Speed Indicator (VSI) on the aircraft.
 The maximum value for this limit is 25,000 and the minimum is 100.
 A typical setting for this limit is 6000.